bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

   calculate the memory address `a` of the `i` ith element by using the expression `a = x + i * y`.
 - If we know the index of an element, the time to retrieve the element will be the same, no matter where it is in the array.
-- That means that if we know the index `i` of an element, arrays are fast for retrieving data.
+- That means that if we know the index `i` of the element, arrays will retrieve it fast.

 ***Example***: given an array with the start address of `x = 12` in memory, and an element size of `y = 4` bytes, the formula `a = x + i * y` applies as follows: